Bryniac/tic-tac-toe/README.md

 # 🧠 Tic Tac Toe: Memory Mode

-Tic Tac Toe with a twist — this isn't your average game!
+Tic Tac Toe with a twist.
 You can only have **three marks** on the board at any time.
 When you place a fourth, the **oldest one disappears**.
 Think ahead, outplay your opponent, and use memory to win!